sogladev/wow-realm-switch-utility/README.md

 requires: [AwesomeWotlk](https://github.com/NoM0Re/awesome_wotlk), which provides support for auto-login and other enhancements.

-The `wowctl` supports auto-login through the `arguments` field in the `config.toml` file.
+The `realmctl` supports auto-login through the `arguments` field in the `config.toml` file.
 These arguments allow you to pass login credentials and realmlist settings directly to the game executable.

 Example configuration:
 ```toml